villette0/M13C-E-commerce_Back_End/README.md

 # E-commerce Back End

 ## Application Description
 This is the back end for an e-commerce site.
 A working Express.js API is configured to use Sequelize to interact with a MySQL database.
+The user first creates the mysql database by logging into mysql and running "source db/schema.sql" and then seeding the data by running "npm run seed".
+To then run the application the user runs "npm start" and is able to use a program like Insomnia to get all categories/products/tags, get one item by id, post one creation, update one item, or delete one item from the database using the routes.

 ## Challenge Description